Duterte cuts short Japan trip due to ‘unbearable’ spine pain

 “The palace announces that the president will cut short his trip to Japan due to unbearable pain in his spinal column near the pelvic bone as a consequence of his fall during his motorcycle ride,” Panelo said in a statement.
 “While this was unforeseeable, the public can rest assured that there is nothing to worry as regards the physical health and condition of the president.”

-As a result, Durterte was to miss a banquet for the Japanese emperor that was to instead be attended by his daughter, Sara Duterte, who is mayor of Davao city, the Dutertes’ hometown and political bailiwick in the southern Philippines.
+As a result, Durterte was to miss a banquet for the Japanese emperor that was instead to be attended by his daughter, Sara Duterte, who is mayor of Davao city, the Dutertes’ hometown and political bailiwick in the southern Philippines.

+Duterte will also skip another banquet to be hosted on Wednesday by Japanese Prime Minister Shinzo Abe, with whom he has nurtured close ties.
+The president was originally scheduled to fly back to the Philippines on Thursday.

 An avid rider of big motorcycles in his younger days, Duterte sustained bruises and scratches when he fell off his parked motorcycle last Thursday in the sprawling presidential palace complex in Manila, but Panelo said then that the president’s minor injuries would not affect his schedule.